 People loved the products.
 So it wasn’t long before Mikkel Moller and Tim Rhodes realized that travelers and expats would be better served if they helped them buy retail.
 Then they saw the need to expand the product line to include more items.
 And so we phased into Expat Imports and began offering other handy items – usually things that were incredibly useful to travelers and expats, but often difficult to source.

 We hope you enjoy the website, the photo galleries and especially, the products.
 We welcome your comments, so drop us a line, anytime.
 Thanks!

-Our first encounter with using an ITMB map was in 2013 when we were touring Panama to make our decision on if we were truly moving here and where would we live.
+Our first encounter with using an ITMB map was in 2013 when we were touring Panama.
 It was the rainy season; the sky was dark and snapping with thunder and lightning.
 Every piece of paper we had was damp from the humidity as well as our brief direct contact with the storm that began raging as we ran from the restaurant.
 Our money was damp.
 Our passports were damp.
 Our guidebook pages stuck together and our GPS device was telling us we were in the middle of the jungle, when we were obviously in David.
 It was depressing.

 I turned to my wife, Connie and asked her to check if our rental car was still on the road to Playa Barqueta.

 Without taking a breath, she whipped out our ITMB map of Panama and shook it open.
 Because the paper from which it was made is “plastic” – in fact the same plastic paper Canadian money is made from – the map was crisp and dry.
 I mark that as the day I fell in love with the ITMB Panama map.
 And the more I used ITMB maps, the better I liked them.